Get

 Benefits of Feeding Green Beans to Dogs

 Green beans contain a wealth of essential minerals and vitamins your dog requires.
-If your dog is being fed a good-quality, balanced kibble, these minerals and vitamins should already be taken care of.
-However, there’s no problem in offering some healthy variety alongside your dog’s regular food.
+If your dog is fed a good-quality, balanced kibble, these minerals and vitamins should already be taken care of.
+However, there’s no problem in offering some healthy snacks alongside your dog’s regular food.
 Just a few vitamins and minerals found in green beans are:

 • Iron